Anti9929/Amino-Coin-Farmer/README.md

+# This project is now obsolete

+The Amino app was updated, and now you can only get 4 coins per days, and you can't watch ads anymore.
+This script is pretty much useless now

 # Amino Coin farmer
 __You cannot use this script if your Android device is not rooted, and if don't have busybox installed__